jacob-honig/Loan-Qualifier-Application/README.md

 ## Technologies

-Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
-Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.
-This application was written using Python and WindowsOS.
-There are three main modules of the application

-This application was made using Python (v3.7.0) and WindowsOS (v20H2) as well as the following Python libraries:
+This application was made using Python (v3.7.0), WindowsOS (v20H2), Git Bash, and Visual Studio Code as well as the following Python libraries:
     sys, fire, questionary, pathlib, csv

 There are three main modules that make up this app.